zxkane/servers/src/sqlite/README.md

 The server offers six core tools:

 #### Query Tools
+- `read-query`
-- `read-query`: Execute SELECT queries on the database
+   - Execute SELECT queries to read data from the database
+   - Input:
+     - `query` (string): The SELECT SQL query to execute
+   - Returns: Query results as array of objects

+- `write-query`
-- `write-query`: Execute INSERT, UPDATE, or DELETE queries
+   - Execute INSERT, UPDATE, or DELETE queries
+   - Input:
+     - `query` (string): The SQL modification query
+   - Returns: `{ affected_rows: number }`

+- `create-table`
-- `create-table`: Create new database tables
+   - Create new tables in the database
+   - Input:
+     - `query` (string): CREATE TABLE SQL statement
+   - Returns: Confirmation of table creation

 #### Schema Tools
+- `list-tables`
-- `list-tables`: Get a list of all tables in the database
+   - Get a list of all tables in the database
+   - No input required
+   - Returns: Array of table names

+- `describe-table`
-- `describe-table`: View the schema of a specific table
+   - View schema information for a specific table
+   - Input:
+     - `table_name` (string): Name of table to describe
+   - Returns: Array of column definitions with names and types

 #### Analysis Tools
+- `append-insight`
-- `append-insight`: Add new business insights to the memo resource
+   - Add new business insights to the memo resource

-## Installation
+   - Input:
+     - `insight` (string): Business insight discovered from data analysis
+   - Returns: Confirmation of insight addition
+   - Triggers update of memo://insights resource

+## Usage with Claude Desktop

 ```bash
 # Add the server to your claude_desktop_config.json